Historical Attraction Tours

 Sacred ground, landmark, refuge, meeting place, home: Stone Mountain has been many things to many people.
 Discover the past and present of Stone Mountain through a customized Historical Tour.

-Let Stone Mountain Park design a Plantation visit for your group!
+Let Stone Mountain Park design a Historic Square visit for your group!
 Join a costumed historian who will bring the period of your choice to life with one of the following programs:

 - Colonial Georgia: What was Georgia like just after the American Revolution?
 Join us at the 18th century Thornton House and learn about the gentry, the backwoodsmen and their closest neighbors, the Cherokee and the Creek Indian nations.